 Course Load Requirements

-All credit for academic work must be awarded in the semester in which the work is undertaken, including summer sessions and internships.
+All credit for academic work must be awarded in the semester in which the work is undertaken, including summer sessions, directed readings, and internships.

 Approved: Curriculum, Assessment, and Educational Policy Committee, October 30, 2019